RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

 ### Tutorial

 @caroonworking [p. xii] writes at least one thousand words almost every day.
 In this tutorial we will write every day for a week.
-Begin by picking seven of the well-written papers specified above.
-Each day complete the following tasks:
+Each day pick one of the papers specified in the required materials and complete the following tasks:

 - Transcribe, by writing each word yourself, the entire introduction.
 - (This idea comes from @draftnumberfour [p.
 186].)
 Re-write the introduction so that it is five lines (or 10 per cent, whichever is less) shorter.